From Abracadabra to Zombies | View All

 key myths and beliefs

-Organic food is food produced by organic farming, a set of techniques based on anti-scientific beliefs, myths, and superstition.
+Organic food is food produced by organic farming, a set of techniques that mixes scientific knowledge of soil depletion and enrichment with anti-scientific beliefs and myths about nature and the natural.

 A key belief of groups like the International Federation of Organic Agriculture Movements (IFOAM) and the Soil Association, which oppose conventional farming in favor of organic farming, is that pesticides and fertilizers are so harmful that they should be avoided unless they are "natural."
 This belief is contradicted by the vast majority of scientific studies that have been done on these subjects (Morris and Bate 1999; Taverne 2006; NCPA study).
 The United States Department of Agriculture (USDA) has put in place a set of national standards that food labeled "organic" must meet, whether it is grown in the United States or imported from other countries.
 "USDA makes no claims that organically produced food is safer or more nutritious than conventionally produced food.
 Organic food differs from conventionally produced food in the way it is grown, handled, and processed."*